zielmicha/markdown-to-terminal/README.md

 ```

 The first argument of a renderer function is always the output buffer,
-where the function is supposed to write its output.
+where the function is will write its output.
 It's not necessarily
-related to the output buffer given to `markdown()` because in some cases
+related to the output buffer given to `markdown()`, because a temporary
-render into a temporary buffer is needed.
+buffer is sometimes needed for rendering.

 The last argument of a renderer function is always an opaque pointer, which
 is equal to the `opaque` member of `struct mkd_renderer`.
 The name
 "opaque" might not be well-chosen, but it means a pointer *opaque for the
 parser, **not** for the renderer*.
-It means that my parser passes around
+This means the parser blindly passes around
-blindy the pointer which contains data you know about, in case you need to
+the pointer containining data you know about, in case you need to
 store an internal state or whatever.
-I have not found anything to put in
+(I haven't found anything to put in
-and never look at in the callbacks.
 this pointer in my example renderers, so it is set to `NULL` in the structure
+and never used by the callbacks.)

 `emph_chars` is a zero-terminated string which contains the set of
 characters that trigger emphasis.
 In regular markdown, emphasis is only
+triggered by `_` and `*`, but in some extensions it might be useful to
 add other characters to this list.
-For example in my extension to handle
+For example, in my extension to handle
-emphasis is then passed to `emphasis`, `double_emphasis` and
-`triple_emphasis` through the parameter `c`.

-different meaning whether the callback is block-level or span-level.
-A null
-block-level callback will make the corresponding block disappear from the
-output, as if the callback was an empty function.
-A null span-level
-callback will cause the corresponding element to be treated as normal
-characters, copied verbatim to the output.
-triggered by `_` and `*`, but in some extensions it might be useful to
 `<ins>` and `<del>` spans, delimited respectively by `++` and `--`, I have
 added `+` and `-` to `emph_chars`.
 The character that triggered the
+emphasis is then passed to `emphasis`, `double_emphasis` and `triple_emphasis`,
+through the parameter `c`.

 Function pointers in `struct mkd_renderer` can be `NULL`, but it has a
+different meaning, depending on whether the callback is block-level or
+span-level.
+A null block-level callback will make the corresponding block
+disappear from the output, as if the callback was an empty function.
+A null span-level callback will cause the corresponding element to be treated
+as normal characters, and copied verbatim to the output.

 So for example, to disable link and images (e.g. because you consider them
 as dangerous), just put a null pointer in `rndr.link` and `rndr.image` and